 Langdellian reforms also included reimagining the law school professoriate.
 Langdell was an experienced but disillusioned practitioner who found satisfaction and solace in academic life.
 When he entered the legal academy, law school professors were, for the most part, successful practitioners who taught part-time.
 Langdell worked assiduously to build a full time faculty.
 Perhaps because of his own disillusionment with practice, Langdell took this sensible reform to extremes.
 He insisted that practice experience impaired rather than enriched one’s development as a teacher and scholar and built his faculty on the assumption that the best law professors were people who had excelled as law students but remained innocent of the realities of practice.
 This Langdellian position reinforced a theory-practice stratification that is common among the professions.
 The dirty work of practice was not thought suitable for serious study, and The Law consistently eclipsed Lawyering as the focus of legal education.

-As a result, learning how to practice the law has been deferred to post-graduate employment, which delays client-readiness at best, and forestalls adaptive responses to challenging legal problems, at worst.
+As a result, learning how to practice the law is too often deferred to post-graduate employment.
+As a result, client-readiness is delayed.
 Deferred practice also poses another problem.
 It rests on the assumption that learning from experience is a natural byproduct of exposure to legal tasks, rather than a strategic approach to learning that maximizes the benefits of shared challenge, mentorship, and deliberate critique.

 Learning through Clinical Practice